getodk/docs/odk2-src/survey-form-processing.rst

   * underscore - generic utility functions
   * moment     - date and time handling support

-Some additional libraries are use for specific widgets and capabilities (e.g., d3 for graphing, combodate for calendar widgets).
+Some additional libraries are use for specific widgets and capabilities (for example, d3 for graphing, combodate for calendar widgets).

 The Survey JavaScript framework then adds form navigation, data validation, data storage and data retrieval functions.
 Central to this framework is the **calling context** which provides a continuation abstraction for chaining and resuming processing during asynchronous interactions.